gogolith/GoCoEdit/README.md

 GoCoEdit - Code and Text Editor for iOS
 -------------

-The Client-App is available at the Apple AppStore:
+The App is available at the Apple AppStore:
 https://itunes.apple.com/app/gocoedit-remote-code-editor/id869346854?l=de&ls=1&mt=8